Best-Effort Policies for Robust Markov Decision Processes: Finding Policies

 \begin{remark} We can easily amend \cref{alg:compute-rbe} for a policy that \emph{minimizes} expected return under the \emph{maximizing} probabilities.
 In this case, we replace all $\min$ with $\max$ and vice~versa.
 We shall see such an application in \cref{sec:implementation}. \end{remark}

-\paragraph{Complexity.} The computations in \Cref{alg:compute-rbe} lead to minimal overhead compared to the standard robust value iteration in \cref{line:check-maxmin}.
-First, \cref{line:check-maxmax} amounts to running robust value iteration again, but over a potentially smaller subset of actions in each state.
-This increases the computational complexity by a constant smaller than 2.
-Next, maximizing the derivatives (\cref{line:deriv-max}) amounts to solving a linear equation system of size $|S|$ for every state $\bar{s} \in S$ and action $a \in A$~\citep{DBLP:conf/vmcai/HeckSJMK22,DBLP:conf/cav/BadingsJMTJ23}.
-Solving each equation system has worst-case complexity $O(|S|^3)$, yielding an overall complexity of $O(|S|^4 \cdot |A|)$ for line \cref{line:deriv-max} (and, by symmetry, also for line \cref{line:deriv-min}).
-Overall, the complexity of \cref{alg:compute-rbe} is, thus, still dominated by that of robust value iteration.
+\paragraph{Complexity.} The computations in \Cref{alg:compute-rbe} lead to a manageable overhead compared to the standard robust value iteration in Line~\ref{line:check-maxmin}.
+First, Line~\ref{line:maxmax} amounts to running robust value iteration again, but over a potentially smaller subset of actions per state, increasing complexity by a constant smaller than 2.
+Next, Lines~\ref{line:P1} to \ref{line:refinement2} compute the minimizer and maximizer, and solve the two associated MDPs using standard value iteration.
+Finally, maximizing the derivatives (Line~\ref{line:deriv-max}) amounts to solving a linear equation system of size $|S|$ for every state and action~\citep{DBLP:conf/vmcai/HeckSJMK22,DBLP:conf/cav/BadingsJMTJ23}.
+Solving each equation system has worst-case complexity $O(|S|^3)$, yielding an overall complexity of $O(|S|^4 \cdot |A|)$ for Line~\ref{line:deriv-max} (and, by symmetry, also for Line~\ref{line:deriv-min}).
+Thus, whenever computing an optimal robust policy is feasible, the additional overhead of \cref{alg:compute-rbe} is also manageable.